 As a result, we’ve democratized financial planning and made it available to a much wider audience.
 At the same time, we’ve made it easier for individuals to access financial expertise instead of requiring them to become financial experts.

-To come back to the original question, at GBI, we believe that methods for increasing financial literacy are much less effective than tapping into tacit knowledge and creating greater access to financial experts.
+To come back to the original question, we believe that methods for increasing financial literacy are much less effective than tapping into tacit knowledge and creating greater access to financial experts.
 With these two elements, we think it can be easier to engage with financial problems while avoiding the need to increase financial literacy.